Total loss in the case of partial retirement, working time accounts and pension commitments

 BGH 2012: Even a trustee acting in good faith is liable alongside beneficiaries from the commencement of proceedings

-into the insolvency estate”.
+into the insolvency estate.”
 If the bona fide, unsuspecting trustee pays on the instructions of the settlor/employer after the opening of the insolvency proceedings, the claim of the insolvency administrator to the trust assets against the trustee is not extinguished, the trustee may have to pay twice, because the instruction of the settlor/employer is invalid,

-If the insolvency administrator may also claim reimbursement from a bona fide recipient of trust assets.
+the insolvency administrator may also claim reimbursement from a bona fide recipient of trust assets.
 This is because the recipient of the payment is legally considered to be a non-entitled party, so that good faith is not even relevant, § 816 II BGB.

 CTA termination without notice to avoid losses as the safest route